The spectrum of some Hardy kernel matrices: Abstract

-For $\alpha > 0$ we consider the operator $K_\alpha \colon \ell^2 \to \ell^2$ corresponding to the matrix By interpreting $K_\alpha$ as the inverse of an unbounded Jacobi matrix, we show that the absolutely continuous spectrum coincides with $[0, 2/\alpha]$ (multiplicity one), and that there is no singular continuous spectrum.
+By interpreting $K_\alpha$ as the inverse of an unbounded Jacobi matrix, we show that the absolutely continuous spectrum coincides with $[0, 2/\alpha]$ (multiplicity one), and that there is no singular continuous spectrum.
 There is a finite number of eigenvalues above the continuous spectrum.
 We apply our results to demonstrate that the reproducing kernel thesis does not hold for composition operators on the Hardy space of Dirichlet series $\mathscr{H}^2$.

-\subjclass[2010]{Primary 47A10.
+\subjclass[2020]{Primary 47A10.
 Secondary 47B33, 47B34, 47B36.}